 Scribblenauts is much less action packed than some other video games.
 But it uses critical reasoning in a unique way.
-Players have to solve the spatially oriented obstacles the hero encounters as he goes through the levels.
+Players have to solve the spatially oriented obstacles the hero encounters going through the levels.
 And they do it by literally writing the solution and having it appear.
 Players can write simple things, such as “ropes.”
 Or they can write crazier things, such as “Yeti the snowman-like creature on a lawnmower.”

 Portal is set in a 3D world called Aperture Science Enrichment Center.
 Players work together to get around obstacles that keep characters from getting out of Aperture.
 Tasks get harder as players improve.
-They range from putting an object in the right place in order to open a door, to getting through multiple portals in a short time.
+They range from putting an object in the right place in order to open a door to getting through multiple portals in a short time.
 Schools often use Portal 2 because it’s a fun way to think about spatial reasoning and basic physics.

 Minecraft is a video game that your teen or tween can customize.
 Players must figure out ways to use virtual blocks to build communities.
-They also must mine the materials they need to make tools, food, clothing and whatever else they need to sustain their environment.
+They also must mine the materials they need to make tools, food, clothing, and whatever else they need to sustain their environment.
 Multiple modes of game play give players a chance to see how different plans pan out.
 If one doesn’t work, players can rebuild from scratch.

 The Legend of Zelda

-In this series, players attempt to save kingdoms, battle monsters and follow a story line.
-They must use flexible thinking, planning and skills as they navigate the game.
-They also need to solve puzzles, learn how to master swordplay and deal with other characters.
+In this series, players attempt to save kingdoms, battle monsters, and follow a story line.
+They must use flexible thinking, planning, and skills as they navigate the game.
+They also need to solve puzzles, learn how to master swordplay, and deal with other characters.
 All of this goes on with distractions in the background.
 The game doesn’t have voiceovers, so your tween or teen will be practicing reading skills as well.